 Even when AOL was still working on the browser, it was obvious that Netscape was already a museum piece.
 The last time I used it, everything from the user interface to the features themselves seemed either quaint or like an attempt to tart up something old to make it seem shiny and new, like putting a coat of neon paint on an old lawnmower, or watching an old man try to break-dance.
-But like Mike Arrington, I still have a soft spot in my heart for Netscape.
+But <a href="like Mike Arrington, I still have a soft spot in my heart for Netscape.

 Navigator was the first real browser I ever used, although I had tried its precessor Mosaic a few times, as well as a few other early browsers from Booklink (which AOL eventually bought) and others.
 I remember the logo with the wheel from a ship, and the big N that sat in the upper corner of the browser window and glowed as the websites were being loaded.
 And I remember creating a “Netdex” Internet stock index for the Globe and Mail in 1995 when Netscape went public.